-- Parents/guardians will be informed in writing - Copies of the parental notification will be distributed to the Head Teacher, Year Adviser, Deputy Principal and Principal
+- a.
+Parents/guardians will be informed in writing - b.
+Copies of the parental notification will be distributed to the Head Teacher, Year Adviser, Deputy Principal and Principal

 Students who do not make a serious attempt at assessment tasks in excess of 50% of the available marks will receive an 'N' determination for that course.
-(See pages 103-104 for a sample copy of Official Warning Letter).
+(See Appendix 5 for a sample copy of Official Warning Letter).